A Comprehensive Multipolar Theory for Periodic Metasurfaces: Transformations of polarizability matrices

-With the modified transformations between spherical and Cartesian coordinates for multipoles \cite{mun2020describing} ($\rightarrow$ \textit{Appendix E - Main Text}), one can deduce the polarizability matrix of an arbitrary particle from its T-matrix and vice versa.
+With the modified transformations between spherical and Cartesian coordinates for multipoles \cite{mun2020describing} ($\rightarrow$ \textit{Appendix E - Main Text}), one can deduce the polarizability matrix of an arbitrary particle from its T matrix and vice versa.
 With the specific selection of $\bar{\bar{F}}_j,\,\, i=\{1,2,3\}$, for dipoles, quadrupoles, and octupoles, respectively, as presented in \textit{Appendix D} of the \textit{Main Text}, any symmetry is retained after transformation.
 However, the resulting polarizability matrix, as defined in this work, provides connections between fields and combinations of multipole moments that are not always easy to interpret physically, e.g., $Q_{xx} - Q_{yy}$.
 This can be alleviated by using simple matrix transformations, that the quadrupole matrix is traceless, and that fields are free of divergence.
 Let us demonstrate the procedure while beginning with the electric quadrupole.
-Multipole moments and field basis definitions in \textit{Appendix E} of the \textit{Main Text} can be changed as
+Multipole moments and field irreducible basis definitions in \textit{Appendix E} of the \textit{Main Text} can be changed as

 Under this procedure, the quadrupole moments are written individually on the left side of \eqref{transformation-quadrupole-M-a}, and the fields are written on the left side of \eqref{transformation-quadrupole-M-b} in the form presented in \cite{babicheva2019analytical, feshbach2019methods}.
-While transformations are performed separately, the same $\bar{\bar{M}}_2$ matrix appears in both quadrupole moments and field transformations.
+While transformations are performed separately, the same $\bar{\bar{M}}_{2\rm{m}}$ and $\bar{\bar{M}}_{2\rm{f}}$ matrices appear in both quadrupole moments and field transformations.
 This observation can be utilized for the octupole case.
 Thus, the quadrupole polarizabilities for the individual quadrupoles and fields of \eqref{transformation-quadrupole-M} are acquired as

 The same procedure can be applied for the magnetic quadrupole moments and fields.